Multiplex graph matching matched filters: Multiplex Graph Matching Matched Filters

-Considering $\rho$ to be either $\rho=r$ (for $c_g$ channels) or $\rho=-r$ (for $c_b=c-c_g$ channels), where $r$ varies in $\{0.1,0.2,0.3,0.4,0.5\}$, we plot the matching accuracy (averaged over 2000 Monte Carlo replicates) obtained by \texttt{M-FAQ} (with 10 seeds) versus $c_b$ in Figure \ref{fig:goodvbad2}.
+Considering $\rho$ to be either $\rho=r$ (for $c_g$ channels) or $\rho=-r$ (for $c_b=c-c_g$ channels), where $r$ varies in $\{0.1,0.2,0.3,0.4,0.5\}$, we plot the matching accuracy (averaged over 2000 (left panel) and 100 (right panel) Monte Carlo replicates) obtained by \texttt{M-FAQ} (with 10 seeds) versus $c_b$ in Figure \ref{fig:goodvbad2}.
 For each choice of parameters, we also plot (via the partially transparent points) the accuracy achieved by each MC replicate.
 In red (resp., olive, green, blue, purple) we plot the results for $r=0.1$ (resp., $r=0.2$, $r=0.3$, $r=0.4$, $r=0.5$).
 From the figure, we see the expected relationship: matching at higher levels of $\rho$ yields better accuracy, and more robustness to channels with negative correlation.
-In light of Theorem \ref{thm:goodvbad}, (given an oracle matching algorithm) as $n\rightarrow\infty$ we would expect these figures to uniformly approach the function $1-\delta_{10}(\cdot)$ and GM would achieve perfect accuracy for all but the degenerate $c_g=10$ case.
+Further, we notice that the matching accuracy in the right panel (i.e., $m<n$) is not as good as in the left panel (i.e., $m=n$).
+We make this phenomenon more clear in Figure \ref{fig:goodvbad2_nnvary}.